Bedhead (band): The New Year and Overseas

-Style
+Sigh of Relief

+Since 2019, Bubba Kadane has released three Bandcamp-exclusive albums of ambient and minimalist music with his solo project Sigh of Relief.
+Abandoning the guitar-and-song format for electroacoustic soundscapes, the albums Injection (2019), The Dark Surround (2021), and Lifespan (2023) nevertheless employ the same distinctive, inimitable style and contrasting, stereophonic instrumental textures found in Bedhead and The New Year.

+The Destructors Club

+In 2024, Bedhead's rhythm section, Trini Martinez and Kris Wheate, came out as part of the long-in-the-making The Destructors Club, a project that also includes Britt Robisheaux, Big Youth, Scientist and before their passing recorded collaborations with the late Lee "Scratch" Perry and the late Mark Stewart (frontman of the British post-punk band The Pop Group).
+Their debut, a 12" entitled The Destructors Club Meets...
+Scientist was released a year after Mark Stewart's death to celebrate his life and his crucial work.
+The band straddles the line between post-punk and unorthodox dub and has a full-length LP in the works.

+Chronology

+Musical style and influences

 Bedhead's music was generally subdued, with a polyphonic sound based on the interlocking of single-line melodies played by three electric guitars and one electric bass guitar (often played with a capo), nearly always using clean (undistorted) tones, prompting comparisons to the Velvet Underground.
+According to Matt Kadane, one major influence on their minimalist approach was the later work of Talk Talk, especially their album Spirit of Eden.

 According to Allmusic, "What distinguished [Bedhead] was the way it combined [indie rock]'s modest ambitions with careful song construction and rock & roll's sense of grand dynamic excitement.
 This was the quintessential indie rock band because it delivered some of the best the genre is capable of: workaday vocals that actually work, gorgeous melodies (though uncommercial, this music doesn't have to be indigestible), and dynamics that could crush the listener."

-The group's vocals were often delivered in such a low key manner that they could be difficult to decipher.
-This unusual sound was dubbed by some critics as "slo-core," referring to the slow tempos of many of the band's songs, though the band's members objected to the labeling in interviews.
-In reality, many of the group's songs only begin slow before building in speed, intensity and volume.
+The group's vocals were often delivered in such a low-key manner that they could be difficult to decipher.
+This unusual sound was dubbed by some critics as "slowcore", referring to the slow tempos of many of the band's songs, though the band's members objected to the labeling in interviews.
+In reality, many of the group's songs only begin slowly before building in speed, intensity, and volume.
 Bedhead also experimented with time signatures less commonly used in rock music, by playing some songs in 7/8 or 5/4 meter.